Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 - **Auto-Map Users**: This changes the way that the plugin maps users between Spira and Jira.
 Set to yes to auto-map users, or no to manually map users.
 See [below]

 !!! info "Configuration Tip"
     For most users, we recommend leaving "Jira Custom Fields" blank.
-If you want to sync Tasks and/or Requirements, do not forget to configure "Task Types" and/or "Requirement Types", and chose the proper "Sync Mode".
-Leave "Requirement Types" blank if you do *not* want sync user stories/requirements (not valid for the NoIncidents mode).
+If you want to sync Tasks and/or Requirements, do not forget to configure "Task Types" and/or "Requirement Types", and choose the proper "Sync Mode".
+Leave "Requirement Types" blank if you do *not* want to sync user stories/requirements (not valid for the NoIncidents mode).

 - **Jira Special Fields**: This is used to specify the value(s) for Spira Incident Severity and/or Requirement Estimate Points based on Jira custom properties.
 Please enter the Jira custom property IDs separated by a comma.
 Both fields are optional, but if you want to skip one, please enter it as 0.
 Also, use this field to activate Time Tracking fields sync.
 This can be left empty for now and will be discussed below in [Configuring Jira Special Fields](#special-jira-fields).
 - **Task Types**: This should be set to a comma-separated list of IDs of any Jira issue types that you want to be synchronized with Spira tasks instead of incidents.
-If you leave this blank, tasks in Spira will not be synched with Jira at all.
+If you leave this blank, tasks in Spira will not be synced with Jira at all.
 - **Sync Mode**: This determines how the synchronization works.
 How each mode works is explained [above](#overview):

     - ***Default*** (leave blank): *recommended for most users.*